 - Robert likes to run his company as though he were a dictator.

-Only sentences 4 and 5 appropriately employ the word like.
+In the strictest sense, only sentences 4 and 5 appropriately employ the word like.

 Like can be either a verb or a preposition but not a conjunction.
 Thus, we should not use it before a subject-verb combination (a clause).